shashank404error/watson_on_telegram/README.md

-# Template for hosting python scripts and applications on Heroku
+# Python script for WATSON telegram bot hosted on Heroku

-This is a small example of running your script with [Heroku](https://www.heroku.com/).
-You can run almost any python application with any dependencies.

-## Getting Started
+## Run your automated script

 1. Download or clone this repository
 2. Register on [Heroku](https://www.heroku.com/)